immutable/contracts/contracts/trading/seaport/zones/immutable-signed-zone/v2/README.md

 ### Support of SIP7 substandard 6

 The V2 contract now supports substandard-6 of the SIP7 specification, found here (https://github.com/immutable/platform-services/pull/12775).
-A server side signed order can adhere to substandard 3 + 4 (full fulfillment) or substandard 6 + 4 (partial fulfillment).
+A server side signed order can adhere to substandard 3 + 4 (full fulfillment only) or substandard 6 + 4 (full or partial fulfillment).